-Enzo Maresca warns against Lionel Messi hype after Estevao wonder goal
+Enzo Maresca warns against Lionel Messi hype after Estevao Willian wonder goal

-Chelsea's Estevao scores their second goal in the 3-0 Champions League win over Barcelona.
+Chelsea's Estevao Willian scoring their second goal in the 3-0 Champions League win over Barcelona at Stamford Bridge on Nov 25.

-LONDON – Enzo Maresca on Tuesday played down comparisons between Estevao and Lionel Messi after Chelsea’s wonderkid scored a spectacular solo Champions League goal in a thumping 3-0 win against Barcelona.
+LONDON – Enzo Maresca on Nov 25 played down comparisons between Estevao Willian and Lionel Messi, after Chelsea’s wunderkind scored a spectacular solo Champions League goal in a thumping 3-0 win over Barcelona.

-The 18-year-old Brazilian emphatically won the battle of the teenage prodigies against Lamine Yamal as the Blues won their third match out of five in the league phase of the competition.
+The Brazilian emphatically won the battle of the 18-year-old prodigies against Lamine Yamal, as the Blues won their third match out of five in the league phase of the competition.

-Estevao’s moment of magic came 10 minutes after half-time when he received the ball on the right before beating two defenders and lashing it into the roof of Joan Garcia’s net.
+Estevao’s moment of magic came in the 55th minute, when he received the ball on the right before beating two defenders and lashing it into the roof of Joan Garcia’s net.

 It was the winger’s 10th goal of the season for club and country, just months into his first campaign at Stamford Bridge.

-Chelsea’s other goals were an own goal from Barcelona defender Jules Kounde and a late strike from substitute Liam Delap.
+Chelsea’s other goals were an own goal from Barcelona defender Jules Kounde and a 73rd-minute strike from substitute Liam Delap.

-The Spanish side were reduced to 10 men late in the second half when captain Ronald Araujo was sent off for a second yellow card.
+The Spanish side were reduced to 10 men late in the first half, when captain Ronald Araujo was sent off for a second yellow card.

-Chelsea boss Maresca was asked whether Estevao’s strike reminded him of Argentine great Messi but he said instead it was like a goal the forward had scored for previous club Palmeiras against Chelsea at the Club World Cup in July.
+Blues boss Maresca was asked whether Estevao’s strike reminded him of Argentinian great Messi, but he instead said it was like a goal the forward had scored for previous club Palmeiras against Chelsea at the Club World Cup in July.

-The Italian sought to ease the pressure on his young player, rapidly becoming a fan favourite, saying he needed to “relax” and enjoy his football.
+The Italian sought to ease the pressure on his young player, who is rapidly becoming a fan favourite, saying he needed to “relax” and enjoy his football.

 “Him, Lamine, they are so young, at 18, that if you start to talk about Messi, (Cristiano) Ronaldo, I think it’s too much pressure for young boys like them,” he said.